williamstein/ribet-stein-modforms/README.md

 This is a book by Ken Ribet and William Stein entitled "Lectures on Modular Forms and Hecke Operators".

+# Links

+- https://www.ams.org/open-math-notes/omn-view-listing?listingId=111345 - the AMS Open Math Notes page for this book, which has a copy of a PDF version.
+- https://wstein.org/books/ribet-stein/ - my personal webpage about the book

 # Background

 This book began when the second author typed notes for the